how to M365 Lifecycle Management

 These templates can be fully customized with documents, apps, and integrations, and, of course, with archival/renewal/deletion policies.

-Once a template is fully configured, customized, and made available to the end users, they will be able to request them through a super user-friendly interface.
+Once a template is fully configured, customized, and made available to the end users, they will be able to request it through a super user-friendly interface.
 Now, when the new workspace is provisioned to them, it will already be embedded with the lifecycle management policies you’ve assigned to the template in the first place.

-So, this will set your tenant up for success, as you won’t ever have to worry about manually archiving another Team, Group, or SharePoint site ever again – the policies you’ve built will fire based on the conditions you’ve set up automatically, and will either archive or delete your content, or will engage the content owners to do it on your behalf.
+So, this will set your tenant up for success, as you won’t ever have to worry about manually archiving another Team, Group, or SharePoint site ever again – the policies you’ve built will fire based on the conditions you’ve set up automatically and will either archive or delete your content or will engage the content owners to do it on your behalf.

 Why use Orchestry's archival/deletion/renewal policies?